Facebook Inc. [FB] Price Analysis: Next Bullish Target is $225.89

 Facebook Inc. [NASDAQ:FB]: Analyst Rating and Earnings

-Professional stock traders oftentimes make sure they verify what some leading Wall Street voices have to say about a potential buy.
-Currently, in relation to Facebook Inc. [FB], the latest Wall Street average recommendation we can view is from the fiscal quarter that will be ending in the month of 12/30/2019.
+Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
+Regarding Facebook Inc. [FB], the latest average analyst recommendation we can see is from the quarter closing in 12/30/2019.
 On average, stock market experts give FB an Overweight rating.
-The average 12-month price forecast for this stock is $177.77, with the high estimate being $300.00, the low estimate being $120.00 and the median estimate amounting to $224.00.
-This is compared to its latest closing price of $174.79.
+The average 12-month price forecast for this stock is $175.89, with the high estimate being $300.00, the low estimate being $120.00 and the median estimate amounting to $224.00.
+This is compared to its latest closing price of $176.97.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Facebook Inc. [FB] is sitting at 4.84.
 This is compared to 1 month ago, when its average rating was 4.79.